 Haruki Hagiwara, PhD student, ISTA.

 Reto Knutti, Professor, ETH.

-Vicente Melo, PhD student, WSL.
+Vicente Melo, PhD student, ISTA.

 Abdulhamid Kayumov, Professor and Director, CGR-TAS, Tajikistan.
 Pamir glacier expert, logistics, permitting, inteface with local stakeholders.